 - M -- Has the cancer spread, or metastasized, to other areas of the body or organs, namely the lungs, liver, and bones?

-After your doctor runs tests to find out what type of thyroid cancer you have, he’ll add a number to each letter listed above.
+After your doctor runs tests to find out what type of thyroid cancer you have, they’ll add a number to each letter listed above.
 The higher the number, the more advanced is that aspect of the cancer.
 (For example, T2-T4 means a larger tumor than T1).

 Next, your doctor will group this information into stages.
 These are represented by the Roman numerals I through IV.
 For the most advanced cases, the letters “A,” “B” and “C” also are used to indicate how far the cancer has spread.

 What type of cancer you have, as well as your age, will have some bearing on your stage.

 Here’s what each stage of thyroid cancer means, grouped by types: